 **The team carries a 25-33 man roster with at least 1 coach (Kane Beauchamp).

-Currently (as of the 2012 season), dues are $300 per person first semester and $200 every semester that you continue playing.
-These dues cover the costs of jerseys (one green and one gold), pants (one white and one grey), a Richardson hat, and some equipment and travel fees.
+Currently (as of the 2015 season), dues are $350 per person first semester and $200 every semester that you continue playing.
+These dues cover the costs of jerseys, pants, a Richardson hat, and some equipment and travel fees.
 Players are expected to chip in some money while traveling, and typically only breakfasts would be provided.
 Whenever possible, the team funds will cover a couple of hotel rooms and some gas if the team drives individual cars.
 Helmets, baseballs, and catcher’s gear are all team provided as well.

 Participant Must Supply

-First, all club members must have a year-long PEIF pass in order to play.
+First, all club members must have a Fall/Winter PEIF pass in order to play.
 Athletes are encouraged to purchase their own glove and cleats based on their needs, though the team can also get you discounted prices on anything Rawlings-made or any kind of BBCOR Demarini bats as well.
-Batting gloves are another optional item that players can get on their own, as well as a belt (green, gold, or black) and socks (same color options).
+Batting gloves are another optional item that players can get on their own, as well as a belt (green or black) and socks (green).
 Under Armour/Cold Gear is also highly recommended to wear underneath the jersey during games or practices of lesser weather.

 Mostly within both upper and lower Michigan, but possibly Spring Training in Plant City, Florida (a pay-to-go opportunity) for spring break.
 If the team advances to playoff/postseason baseball within the NCBA, additional travel would be required.
 Games are on Saturday (typically 2 games) and Sunday (1 game), so if traveling further than the Upper Peninsula, we would leave on Friday in the early afternoon and return Sunday night after our last series game.
 During travel, we still expect players to use time management to fulfill academic responsibilities.